Arweinydd Cwricwlwn /Curriculum Leader:

 The department works with the link primary schools to ensure consistency across KS2 and KS3.
 The Welsh Ambassadors at St Joseph’s teach lessons to Year 6 pupils during Welshness Week in the spring term and Rocket Week (Transition Week) in the summer term.
 Year 6 pupils attend a Welsh lesson taught by a member of the Welsh Department during their week’s visit to St. Joseph’s in July each year.

 Pupils at St. Joseph’s have the opportunity to attend the Urdd club every Monday dinner time and pupils take part in various activities connected to the Urdd.
-Pupils at St. Joseph’s also have the opportunity to represent St Joseph’s in Urdd competitions by competing the Eisteddfod tasks, sporting events and Art and Design competitions for the Eisteddfod.
-Pupils at St. Joseph’s have represented the school and been successful in the National Urdd Eisteddfod on a number of occasions.
+Pupils at St. Joseph’s also have the opportunity to represent St Joseph’s in Urdd competitions by competing in the Eisteddfod tasks, sporting events and Art and Design competitions for the Eisteddfod.